ssrlive/rawzip/README.md

 assert_eq!(entry.compression_method(), rawzip::CompressionMethod::Deflate);

 // Assert the uncompressed size hint.
 Be warned that this may not be the actual,
-// uncompressed sizef or malicious or corrupted files. assert_eq!(entry.uncompressed_size_hint(), data.len() as u64);
+// uncompressed size for malicious or corrupted files. assert_eq!(entry.uncompressed_size_hint(), data.len() as u64);

 // Before we need to access the entry's data, we need to know where it is in the archive.